ibm-mas/ansible-devops/docs/playbooks/lite-visualinspection-roks.md

 - `BAS_CONTACT_MAIL` Defines the email for person to contact for BAS
 - `BAS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for BAS
 - `BAS_CONTACT_LASTNAME` Defines the last name of the person to contact for BAS
-- `CPD_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/

 ## Optional environment variables
-- `IBMCLOUD_RESOURCEGROUP` creates an IBM Cloud resource group to be used, if none are passed, `Default` resource group will be used.
+- `IBMCLOUD_RESOURCEGROUP` creates an IBM Cloud resource group to be used, if none is passed, `Default` resource group will be used.
 - `OCP_VERSION` to override the default version of OCP to use (latest 4.6 release)
 - `W3_USERNAME` to enable access to pre-release development builds of MAS
 - `ARTIFACTORY_APIKEY`  to enable access to pre-release development builds of MAS
-- `KAFKA_CLUSTER_SIZE` to override the default configuration used (small)
 - `MONGODB_NAMESPACE` overrides the Kubernetes namespace where the MongoDb CE operator will be installed, this will default to `mongoce`
 - `BAS_USERNAME` BAS default username.
 If not provided, default username will be `basuser`
 - `BAS_PASSWORD` Defines the password for your BAS instance.
 If not provided, a random 15 character password will be generated